Fire and rescue services

 More information:

 You likely won't need a visa for a tourist visit of up to 3 months.
-However, you may need to show proof of:
+However, the total length of your stay must not exceed a total of 90 days over a period of 180 days (6 months).

 New Caledonia is an overseas territory of France.